 Knowing how to check your credit report for errors can save you from becoming a victim of identity theft and misreported credit limits.
-Credit report errors harm your creditworthiness, so the sooner you resolve them, the better for everyone.
+Credit report errors harm your creditworthiness and can stay on your credit report for six to ten years, so the sooner you resolve them, the better.

 How can you fix these errors when you do not know what they are or find them first?
 This article will show you how to identify and resolve the five most common credit report errors on time.

 How Can I Check My Credit Report for Errors?

 Make it a habit to check your credit report regularly.
 Credit bureaus like Equifax Canada, and TransUnion Canada will provide a copy of your credit report upon request.

 If you send an online request, you need to pay a small processing fee to get instant access to the report — no extended waiting time.